Chair | Samya Z. Nasr, MD, ATSF | Ann Arbor, MI |

 • Continue to organize and implement the ATS International Scholarship Program and the MECOR Scholarship Program.

 • Continue to organize and host the International Scholars Poster Colloquium, either in-person or virtually.
-Work with the Task force on Designing Future ATS Conferences to ensure the recommendations are aligned.
+Work with the International Conference Committee and Learning Council to ensure the recommendations are aligned.